Youth Centers Near You That Offer The Works

-They are a no-brainer when you are looking for child care or school vacation camps as their programs are usually affordably priced, offer scholarships and tend to offer bonus services (transportation, homework help, meal programs).
+They are a no-brainer when you are looking for child care or school vacation camps as their programs are generally affordably priced, offer scholarships, and tend to offer bonus services (transportation, homework help, meal programs).

-Now you know why they have both have been around since the 1800s … seriously that long!
+Now you know why they have both have been around since the 1800s!

 Supervised activities are offered after school (sometimes before school too), and during school vacations for children 5-18.